-The Informal Resolution must adequately address the concerns of the Reporting Party, as well as the rights of the Responding Party and the overall intent of the College to stop, remedy and prevent Sexual Misconduct.
 An Informal Resolution might include, but is not limited to, non-disciplinary remedies such as:

-- Implementing agreed upon Interim Measures (see the Policy, available at - www.smcm.edu/campus-rights, for a list of possible Interim Measures); - Providing training or counseling to an individual or group; - Having an informal discussion with the Responding Party; - Requesting a written apology from the Responding Party; - Increasing monitoring or security at specified locations; or - Facilitating a confidential conversation between the Parties; and - Any other remedy that can be tailored to the Parties to achieve the goals of the Policy.
+- Implementing agreed upon supportive measures; - Providing training or counseling to an individual or group; - Having an informal discussion with the respondent; - Requesting a written apology from the respondent;

+- Increasing monitoring or security at specified locations; or - Facilitating a confidential conversation between the Parties; and - Any other remedy that can be tailored to the Parties to achieve the goals of the Policy.

-b.
-Formal Resolution
+X. Formal Resolution